benjamin-forrest/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is used to create a higher order function by nesting the 'function' function within the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name parameter will always stay the same with dansRoll, but the resulting roll will change since it is determined by Math.random.

 c.
 What is the lexical scope of `newRoll`?
+  It can only be called from within the function function.

 ### Task 3 - Stretch Goals